 Choosing the right garden tools makes watering your garden and outdoor plants easier.
 It can also lead to more effective watering, which will help your blooms and vegetables to thrive.
 Check out these handy tools for watering your garden efficiently.

-A root waterer gets water directly to a plant's roots for strong, healthy growth.
+root waterer gets water directly to a plant's roots for strong, healthy growth.
 Easy to use, you simply insert the watering tool and nozzle into the soil to get water to the bottom of the plant.
 It connects to your hose and is controlled with a lever for efficient use and no spillage.
 A root waterer is ideal for containers and garden beds.

 A telescopic watering wand is ideal for hard-to-reach locations.
 The adjustable handle makes it easier to access hanging baskets, reach behind larger plants and water low planters without bending.
 We offer a variety of watering wands with versatile features.
 Varied watering patterns accommodate different watering needs.
 A trigger handle allows for flow control.
 Look for features that meet your watering needs.